-Syntax AVG ([ALL] value | DISTINCT value)
+AVG ([ALL] value | DISTINCT value) Syntax

-Argumen t Description ALL Returns the average of all values DISTINCT Eliminates duplicate values before calculating the average value A column or expression that evaluates to a numeric datatype Description VG() is an aggregate function that returns the average of the values in a specified column expression.
+Argumen t Description ALL Returns the average of all values DISTINCT Eliminates duplicate values before calculating the average value A column or expression that evaluates to a numeric datatype

+AVG() is an aggregate function that returns the average of the values in a specified column or expression.
 Only numeric datatypes are allowed as input to AVG().

 If a field value involved in a calculation is NULL or unknown, it is automatically excluded from the calculation.
-Automatic exclusion prevents averages from being skewed by meaningless data. tes its value over a range of selected rows.
-If the number of rows returned by zero, AVG() returns a NULL value.
-Examples The followin g embedded SQL statement returns the average of all rows in a table: EXEC SQL SELECT AVG (BUDGET) FROM DEPARTMENT INTO :avg_budget; bedded SQL statement demonstrates the use of SUM(), AVG(), MIN(), and a subset of rows in a table: FROM D SUM (BUDGET), AVG (BUDGET), MIN (BUDGET), MAX (BUDGET) EPARTMENT HEAD_DEPT = :head_dept budget, :avg_budget, :min_budget, :max_budget; See also COUNT(), M. AX(), MIN(), SUM()
+Automatic exclusion prevents averages from being skewed by meaningless data.

+AVG() computes its value over a range of selected rows.
+If the number of rows returned by a SELECT is zero, AVG() returns a NULL value.

+The following embedded SQL statement returns the average of all rows in a table:

+SELECT AVG (BUDGET) FROM DEPARTMENT INTO :avg budget;

+The next embedded SQL statement demonstrates the use of SUM(), AVG(), MIN(), and MAX() over a subset of rows in a table:

+SELECT SUM (BUDGET), AVG (BUDGET), MIN (BUDGET), MAX (BUDGET) FROM DEPARTMENT

+WHERE HEAD DEPT = :head dept

+INTO:tot_budget,:avg_budget,:min_budget,:max_budget;

+COUNT(), MAX(), MIN(), SUM()